How To Introduce Two Cats

 Introducing an aggressive cat into your home depends on how aggressive the cat is and how you know this.
 Have they attacked the cat you’re trying to introduce them to?
 A former cat?
 Are they simply showing aggressive body language?

-Either way, you can follow the process above for your cats.
+Either way, you can follow the process above for your cats, starting with the use of a cat’s room.
+This room should be equipped with specific items and synthetic feline facial pheromones to create feelings of familiarity and security for the new cat.
 It will likely work unless your cat is extremely aggressive and unable to be around other cats—which is rare.

 If they’ve attacked the cat you’re introducing them to, the process will take longer as it’s a reintroduction.
 Your cats will have to learn how to get along and redevelop trust, which is difficult to repair once it’s been broken.